 Biden was in close contact with White House official who tested positive for COVID

-President Biden, Vice President Harris and their spouses were in close contact with a White House official who soon afterward tested positive for COVID-19, White House press secretary Jen Psaki disclosed in a statement Monday.
+President Joe Biden came into close contact with a White House staff member who tested positive for COVID-19 several days later, White House press secretary Jen Psaki said in a statement on Monday.
+The staffer was in contact with Mr. Biden for about 30 minutes on Friday, during a flight from Orange, South Carolina to Philadelphia.

-Mr. Biden was tested on Sunday with an antigen test and was negative.
-After he was informed of the staff member's positive test, the president took a PCR test and again tested negative.
-He'll take his next test on Wednesday.
-The CDC's guidance doesn't demand fully vaccinated individuals to quarantine after they're exposed to COVID-19, so, the president will continue with his daily schedule, Psaki said.

-She described the official as a "mid-level staff member" who doesn't regularly have contact with Mr. Biden.
-The official received a positive COVD-19 test on Monday morning, three days after spending about 30 minutes in Mr. Biden's proximity on Air Force One en route Philadelphia from South Carolina.
+Psaki described the official as a "mid-level staff member" who doesn't regularly have contact with Mr. Biden.
 The staff member is fully vaccinated, had received a booster shot and tested negative before boarding Air Force One.
-The official didn't start to experience symptoms until Sunday.
+The official didn't start to experience symptoms until Sunday, when they got the positive test result.

+Mr. Biden took an antigen test on Sunday and was negative.
+After he was informed of the staff member's positive test, the president took a PCR test on Monday and again tested negative.
+He was to take his next test on Wednesday.
+The CDC's guidance doesn't require fully vaccinated people to quarantine after an exposure to COVID-19, so the president was continuing with his daily schedule, Psaki said.

-Psaki said those who were in close contact with the official on Air Force One are being contacted and advised to take a COVID-19 test, in accordance with Centers for Disease Control and Prevention guidance.
+Psaki said others who were in close contact with the staff member on Air Force One were being contacted and advised to take a COVID-19 test, in accordance with Centers for Disease Control and Prevention guidance.

 The president's exposure occurred as the highly transmissible Omicron variant overtook the Delta variant as the most dominant strain of COVID-19 in the U.S., according to new data released by the CDC on Monday.
 The variant now makes up more than 73% of new infections, a nearly six-fold increase compared to the week before.